walterxie/MEP-tutorial/README.md

 4. Load the tree log file that BEAST 2 generated (it will end in ".trees" by default) as "Input Tree File".
 For this tutorial, the tree log file is called "RSV2-long.trees".
-   If you select it from the file chooser, the parent path will automatically fill in and "YOUR_PATH" in the screen shot will be that parent path.
+   If you select it from the file chooser, the parent path will automatically fill in and "YOUR_PATH" in the screenshot will be that parent path.
 5. Finally, for "Output File", copy and paste the input file path but replace the file name "RSV2-long.trees" with "RSV2-ccd0.tree".
    This will create the file containing the resulting MAP tree.